playwhyyza/100_days_of_rust/README.md

  - cargo add {denpencies}

+ - cargo build
- - cargo build {when you add new dependencies}
+    - when you add new dependencies
     - if haven't anything changed, so Cargo knows it can reuse what it has already downloaded and complied for those.

  - cargo run // execute programe